nicole-dwenger/cdslanguage-LDA/README.md

 The data, which was used for this project is a dataset from [Kaggle](https://www.kaggle.com/miguelcorraljr/ted-ultimate-dataset), containing information and transcripts of 4005 English TedTalks from 2016 to 2020.
 To reduce processing time I only used talks from 2016-2020, leading to a total of 2167 talks.
 These transcripts were preprocessed with the following steps:

 The transcripts were preprocessed using the following steps:
-1. Remove all "non-content" aspects of the transcripts, e.g. *(Laugther)*, by removing everything that is in "()" or "[]".
+1. Remove all "non-content" aspects of the transcripts, e.g. *(Laugther)*, by removing everything that is in () or [].
 2. Lowercase and tokenize all texts using gensim's simple_preprocess function.
 3. Remove stopwords using the english stopword list from nltk.
 4. Create bigrams and trigrams, using a minimum count of 3 and a threshold of 100.
 5. Extract only tokens which are NOUNS (as determined by spaCy’s POS tag)
 6. Lemmatise all tokens.
 6. Remove tokens using a self-defined list, which was developed by running multiple LDA analyses, and finding which words occurred often in many topics, and seem to contribute relatively little about the meaning of a topic.
-This list contained the following tokens: *people, world, talk, time, other, hundred, one, life, thousand, number, way, year, thing, story, day, lot, question, idea, word*
+This list contained the following tokens: *people, world, talk, time, other, hundred, one, life, thousand, number, way, year, thing, story, day, lot, question, idea, word*.

 ### LDA Topic Modelling
 For topic modelling, a LDAMulticore model was trained on the derived dictionary and corpus of tokens.
 The model was run for 15 topics and for 20 topics.
 Based on a higher coherence score for 15 topics (0.45) compared to 20 topics (0.43), the focus in the following will be on the model trained for 15 topics.
 However, output is provided for both models in the out/ directory of the GitHub repository.
 Optimally, an exploration of more coherence values for different number of topics should have been conducted, but was omitted for time and processing reasons.
 Using the derived topics and distributions of topics for each of the texts, the following outputs are generated to address the questions (1)-(3) outlined above: